SpikeDet: Better Firing Patterns for Accurate and Energy-Efficient Object Detection with Spiking Neural Networks: Introduction

 \section{Introduction}

-\IEEEPARstart{S}{piking} Neural Networks (SNNs) have emerged as a promising alternative to traditional Artificial Neural Networks (ANNs) \cite{huang2025converting}.
+\IEEEPARstart{S}{piking} Neural Networks (SNNs) have emerged as a promising alternative to traditional Artificial Neural Networks (ANNs) \cite{ren2026language}.
 Unlike ANNs that rely on continuous values, spiking neurons in SNNs emulate biological neurons, computing and communicating through discrete spiking signals \cite{maass_networks_1997}.
-This spike-driven mechanism can avoid the computational burden of multiplication operations, instead relying on simpler addition operations, providing significant potential for energy-efficient computing \cite{zhang2024accurate}.
-Furthermore, the temporal dynamics of these spikes provide SNNs with distinct representation capabilities \cite{skatchkovsky_learning_2021}.
-Motivated by these characteristics, SNNs have been increasingly applied to various computer vision tasks \cite{cao2023event, cordone_object_2022, barchid2023spiking, safa2021improving}.
+This spike-driven mechanism can avoid the computational burden of multiplication operations, instead relying on simpler addition operations, providing significant potential for energy-efficient computing \cite{chen2025retain}.
+Furthermore, the temporal dynamics of these spikes provide SNNs with distinct representation capabilities \cite{yao_spikedriven_2024}.
+Motivated by these characteristics, SNNs have been increasingly applied to various computer vision tasks \cite{xie2024eisnet, cordone_object_2022, barchid2023spiking, xiao2026learning}.

-Among these, SNNs have achieved competitive performance with ANNs on relatively simple tasks such as image classification \cite{yao_spikedriven_2024, yao_scaling_2025}.
-However, for more complex and widely applied tasks like object detection, which require simultaneous identification of object categories and precise prediction of their locations and sizes \cite{liu2019pay, zhou2024dpnet}, SNNs still face significant challenges.
-Specifically, performance gaps persist between SNN-based and ANN-based detectors \cite{kim_spikingyolo_2020, cordone_object_2022, su_deep_2023, yu_spikingvit_2024, fan_sfod_2024, qu_spiking_2024, wang_eassnn_2025, luo_integervalued_2025, yao_scaling_2025}.
-More critically, the energy efficiency advantages of SNNs gradually diminish as their performance improves \cite{luo_integervalued_2025, yao_scaling_2025}.
+Among these, SNNs have achieved competitive performance with ANNs on simpler tasks such as image classification \cite{yao_spikedriven_2024, yao_scaling_2025}.
+However, for more complex tasks like object detection, which require simultaneous identification of categories, locations, and sizes \cite{du2025enhanced, zhang2026plvam}, SNNs still face significant challenges.
+Specifically, performance gaps persist between SNN-based and ANN-based detectors \cite{kim_spikingyolo_2020, cordone_object_2022, su_deep_2023, fan_sfod_2024, luo_integervalued_2025, yao_scaling_2025}.
+More critically, the energy efficiency advantages of SNNs diminish as performance improves \cite{luo_integervalued_2025, yao_scaling_2025}.